Banks Island, -the westernmost island in the Canadian arctic archipelago.

 On the photo we can see the remains of a tent ring from the Pre-Dorset people who came to this island around 3500 years ago (the tent ring stones have been deliberately highlighted in the photo).
 These people represents the first human occupation of Arctic North America and may have crossed the Bering Strait from Siberia and then spread rapidly across Arctic Canada and Greenland.

 A piece of iron (8 cm in length) that once probably was collected by the Copper inuits from the HMS Investigator in Mercy Bay after it was abandoned there in 1853 (look closely on the top of the rock in the foreground of the photo).
 For more new images of Archaeological sites, -please see the Archaeological sites gallery.

-We deliberately ended the trip 12 km before the seashore at McClure Strait.
-This to avoid unwanted confrontations with Polar Bear.
+We deliberately ended the trip around 10km before the seashore of McClure Strait.
+This to avoid unwanted confrontations with Polar Bears.